matteopelucco/ckad-workbench/README.md

 # ckad-workbench
-A simple diary of my CKAD experience
+A simple diary of my CKAD experience.

+This repo contains files, folders, Dockerfile, ...